 In episode two, in which Yaritza is introduced, she is shown leaving Ricardo’s Mexican ranch for the desert where she visits a shrine to the ‘High Priestess of Death’ made by the grateful families of young women saved from being trafficked by the cartel by a mysterious female vigilante - later revealed to be Yaritza herself – about whom a contemporary folk song has been written.
 A skull-headed statue of this High Priestess mounted on the shrine closely resembles Santa Muerte; however, Yaritza’s actions differ significantly from the traditional characteristics of the folk-saint.
 Santa Muerte is essentially a benign being, a ‘powerful, multitasking miracle worker’ in the words of Chestnut, author of the first book-length study of her in English, Devoted to Death: Santa Muerte the Skeleton Saint (2012: 191), who, as well as easing the passage into the afterlife for her followers, can also be appealed to for healing, wealth and reassurance.
 Santa Muerte has also developed a reputation – unjustly, in Chestnut’s opinion (191) – as a ‘narco-saint’ due to her adoption by Mexican cartel members, known as ‘narcos’, to the extent that, as Chestnut observes, ‘the Calderón administration has listed [her] as religious enemy number one in its war against the cartels’ (194).
 Although Chestnut speculates that some cartel devotees of Santa Muerte ‘undoubtedly ask her to wield [her] scythe as an offensive weapon, dispatching enemies to their final destinations’ (194) she is not typically associated with violence, unlike Yaritza who kills a number of narcos and their associates throughout the series, liberating women from their clutches in the process.
 Nevertheless, the visual resemblance of Santa Muerte to the statue on the desert shrine – as well as to the skull motif sown onto the back of a jacket gifted to Yaritza by Ricardo which she wears throughout the series, including in two scenes where she liberates women from the clutches of narcos - is undeniable and raises questions as to who, or what, Yaritza truly is.
 The soubriquet ‘High Priestess of Death’ suggests that she is a servant to Santa Muerte although no mention is made of the folk-saint in the series.
 Yaritza’s counselling of Ricardo using the Tarot, and references to her by cartel members as a ‘witch’ – who scares off the Don’s nurse, as Ricardo tells his son Miguel (Roberto Aguire) in episode two – brings to mind the character of Isabel Aretas (Kate del Castillo) in the film Bad Boys for Life (2020) for which Chestnut was a consultant.
 Isabel, the widow of a cartel kingpin, is a ‘narco-witch’ and devotee of Santa Muerte; however, where Isabel appeals to Santa Muerte to benefit the cartel, Yaritza both disrupts Ricardo’s operations and, after his death, intensifies them, through her manipulation of Jesus - which I discuss further below - as part of her scheme to initiate an apocalypse in the United States which will ultimately also destroy the cartel.
 Furthermore, Yaritza is implied to be a supernatural being which has taken on human form in order to fulfil her plans, whereas Isabel is presented as human.
+It is the presence, and narrative centrality, of Yaritza, a vengeful ancient entity associated with the land, specifically the desert, which brings Too Old… into the realm of Folk Horror, while the series’ milieu of present-day Los Angeles places it in the related mode of Urban Wyrd, which shares Folk Horror’s themes of 'the past coming to haunt the present' and 'the psychological ghosts of trauma re-manifesting’ both of which are embodied by Yaritza (Scovell, 2019: 11).